rvem/tezos-packaging/docs/baking.md

 ```

 You should init/update config in the data directory to match the desired network
 before importing the snapshot.
-To do the run the following:
+To do that run one of the following commands
+depending on whether the config in the given data directory was initialized previously:
 ```
 sudo -u tezos tezos-node config init --data-dir /var/lib/tezos/node-<network> --network <network>
 #or